yangzhyo/validation-lite/README.md

 # validation-lite
-A lightweight entity validation framework
+- A lightweight and high performance entity validation framework.
+- Based on generic type and expression tree, it's very efficient.
+- Flexible and reusable.

 # How to use
+## For Single Object
 ```C#
 Person john = repo.GetPerson();

 var v = new ValidateFor<Person>()
     .Field(p => p.Name).ShouldNotEmpty().Length(1, 10)
     .Field(p => p.Age).ShouldGreaterThan(0)